Rent assistance for veterans.

 Numerous non-profit organizations, charities and government agencies offer rent payment help to veterans, their spouses and families.
 They work to prevent homelessness among veterans.
 They take a pro-active approach by offering funds for paying rent to those facing eviction.
 Programs will also rehouse those that are currently homeless.
-Some of the resources include HUD-VASH, the Supportive Services for Veteran Families (SSVF) program as well as assistance from Volunteers of America.
+Some of the resources include HUD-VASH, the Supportive Services for Veteran Families (SSVF) program as well as rent assistance from Volunteers of America.
 Find how veterans, or their families, spouses or survivors, can get apply for SSVF or HUD VASH below by city or county.

-The Housing and Urban Development as well as the Department of Veterans Affairs have a partnership in place.
-The goal of the SSVF as well as HUD-VASH programs are to provide emergency as well as long term housing as well as their families.
-There is support, as well as any needed rental assistance to tens of thousands of veterans and their family members across the U.S., Puerto Rico, and Guam.
+The Housing and Urban Development as well as the Department of Veterans Affairs (VA) have a partnership in place.
+The goal of the SSVF as well as HUD-VASH programs are to provide emergency as well as long term housing to veterans as well as their families.
+There is support, as well as any needed rental assistance, offered to tens of thousands of veterans and their family members across the U.S., Puerto Rico, and Guam.